mztriz/dotfiles/README.md

 .bashrc
 =======

-.bashrc configurations that others may find useful
+.bash_profile configurations for OS X 10.5 that others may find useful